OneFamily

 Please note, the value of your investments can go down as well as up, so there is a chance that you could get back less than you've paid in.
 Neither OneFamily nor State Street Global Advisors is able to tell you what you should do with your money, if you're not sure please speak to someone who can advise you.

-Let's talk about climate-friendly investing
+Let's talk about investing with a focus on the climate

 Altaf Kassam is Head of Investment Strategy and Research for EMEA at State Street Global Advisors.
 He has almost 30 years' of investment experience.